-- export and import duties, changes to import and export regulations, customs regulations and processes, and restrictions on the transfer of funds; - imposition of bans on sales of goods or services to one or more of our significant foreign customers; - public health issues (for example, an outbreak of a contagious disease such as COVID-19, Severe Acute Respiratory Syndrome ("SARS-CoV"), avian and swine influenza, measles, or Ebola); - compliance with U.S. and international laws involving international operations, including the Foreign Corrupt Practices Act of 1977, as amended, export and import laws, and similar rules and regulations; - theft of intellectual property; - political and economic instability; - government actions or civil unrest preventing the flow of products, including delays in shipping and obtaining products, cancellation of orders, or loss or damage of products; - problems with the transportation or delivery of products; - issues arising from cultural or language differences and labor unrest; - · longer payment cycles and greater difficulty in collecting accounts receivable; - compliance with trade, technical standards, and other laws in a variety of jurisdictions; - contractual and regulatory limitations on the ability to maintain flexibility with staffing levels; - disruptions to manufacturing operations as a result of actions imposed by foreign governments; - changes in economic policies of foreign governments; and - difficulties in staffing and managing international operations.
+- export and import duties, changes to import and export regulations, customs regulations and processes, and restrictions on the transfer of funds; - imposition of bans on sales of goods or services to one or more of our significant foreign customers; - compliance with U.S. and international laws involving international operations, including the Foreign Corrupt Practices Act of 1977, as amended, export and import laws, and similar rules and regulations; - theft of intellectual property; - political and economic instability; - government actions or civil unrest preventing the flow of products, including delays in shipping and obtaining products, cancellation of orders, or loss or damage of products; - problems with the transportation or delivery of products; - issues arising from cultural or language differences and labor unrest; - longer payment cycles and greater difficulty in collecting accounts receivable; - compliance with trade, technical standards, and other laws in a variety of jurisdictions; - contractual and regulatory limitations on the ability to maintain flexibility with staffing levels; - disruptions to manufacturing operations as a result of actions imposed by foreign governments; - · changes in economic policies of foreign governments; and - difficulties in staffing and managing international operations.